Professor Amelia Clarke - Principal Investigator

 Ilona is the co-creator and managing director of the Youth & Innovation Project at the University of Waterloo.
 She is an award winning social innovator and a regular voice in the Canadian media advising business, civil society and government on how they can tap into the value and unique abilities of young people.
 She has extensive leadership and governance experience having co-founded several successful organizations.
 In 2004, she co-founded Apathy is Boring, a non-partisan social enterprise that educates Canadian youth about democracy and encourages them to vote.
 Ilona was named an Ashoka Fellow in 2009, was a recipient of the Queen Elizabeth II Diamond Jubilee Medal in 2012 and one of the Top 100 Most Powerful Women in Canada by the Women’s Executive Network in 2015.

-Cate is the coordinator of the Youth & Innovation Project’s Youth Advisory Council.
+Cate is the Youth & Innovation Project’s research assistant.
 She is a PhD student at the University of British Columbia’s Gender, Race, Sexuality & Social Justice Institute.
 In her research, she looks at the challenges of integrating Indigenous histories and perspectives into elementary education.
 She has worked with numerous political & non-profit organizations, including as Teen Representative on the Young Greens’ of Canada Council, and as Sustainability Officer on the King’s Students’ Union.

 Previous students & researchers: Miha Alam (MDP), Martina Buchal, How-sen Chong (MEM, Yale University), Elaine Ho (MES), Yingying (Scarlett) Sheng (BES), and Wen Tian (BES).

 Special thanks to Christopher Paré for volunteering his time to support the project through communication advice and editing.